Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 .thumb_func

-At the beginning, we tell the assembler that we are using Cortex M0+ CPU (the CPU used by RP2040, see key features in Chapter 1 Introduction).
+At the beginning, we tell the assembler that we are using Cortex M0+ CPU (the CPU used by RP2040).

-We also let the assembler use the Thumb instruction set (2 bytes long instruction word) and we would like to align the instruction code by 2 bytes.
+This CPU supports Thumb instruction set only, where the width of instruction is 2 bytes.
+Therefore, we let the assembler use the Thumb instruction set and we would like to align the instruction code by 2 bytes.

 .global reset